sjskdas/aText/README.md

 - Execute "pip install atext"
 - Requirements: Anaconda latest for Python 3.7, Java 1.8 installed, packages py4j and requests, 250MB of space in the Python package directory.
-- Download data files from the githb repository: https://github.com/sjskdas/aText
+- Download data files from the github repository: https://github.com/sjskdas/aText

 ISSUES:
 - If an invalid or corrupt jar file error occurs then download the jar file from this location and then copy to the aText directory under python site-packages: https://drive.google.com/open?id=1Ajhdrxw3n-I6OE1nODdp6W0DbuW6aImb